aiformusicworkshop/aiformusicworkshop.github.io/index.md

 <div class="row">
   <a href="https://cseweb.ucsd.edu/~jmcauley/"><img class="headshot" src="headshots/mcauley.jpg" alt="Julian McAuley"></a>
   <div class="bio" markdown=1>
   **[Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/)** is a Professor in the Department of Computer Science and Engineering at the University of California San Diego.
 He works on applications of machine learning to problems involving personalization, and teaches classes on personalized recommendation.
-He has also been leading the [MUSAIC](https://ucsd-musaic.github.io/) team at UCSD.
-His lab has significant contributions to machine music understanding, symbolic music processing, music generation, NLP for music, and audiovisual learning.
+He likes bicycling and baroque keyboard.
   </div>
 </div>